lgramley/1710-final/README.md

 We did not collaborate with other classmates on this project.
 We sought help from Tim and our mentor TA at our meetings.
-We did most of this together though which was helpful for us to bounce ideas off one another and discuss.
+We did most of this together though which was helpful for us to bounce ideas off one another and discuss as we designed and implemented.